-Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards
+Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

-To the Pension Board of Trustees Firemen's Relief and Retirement Fund McAllen, Texas
+To the Pension Board of Trustees of the Firemen's Relief and Retirement Fund City of McAllen, Texas

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Firemen's Relief and Retirement Fund (the Plan), a fiduciary fund of the City of McAllen, Texas, as of September 30, 2016, and the related notes to the financial statements, which collectively comprise the Plan's financial statements, and have issued our report thereon dated March 20, 2017.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Firemen's Relief and Retirement Fund (the Plan), a fiduciary fund of the City of McAllen, Texas (the City) as of and for the year ended September 30, 2018, and the related notes to the financial statements, which collectively comprise the Plan's basic financial statements, and have issued our report thereon dated March 24, 2019.
+The financial statements present only the financial position of the Plan, a fiduciary fund of the City, and do not purport to, and do not, present the financial position of the City, as of September 30, 2018, and the changes in financial position for the year then ended.